benedwards44/sf-address-autocomplete/README.md

 1. Deploy this package to a Salesforce environment
 2. Sign up for a Google Account and obtain your API key (https://code.google.com/apis/console), and enable the Places API.
-3. Put your Google API key in the custom settings
+3. Put your Google API key in the Address Autocomplete custom setting
+4. Add Address Autocomplete buttons to page layouts as required